-This compact folding lock measures about 7.5” long when folded and just over 17” long when extended.
-It weighs in at 800g, or about 1.75 lbs.
-The Sigtuna folding lock mounts to your frame with slip-resistant velcro straps or attaches to your water bottle mount with screws.
+This compact lock measures about 7.5” long when folded and just over 17” long when extended.
+It weighs in at 800g or about 1.75 lbs.
+It mounts to your frame with slip-resistant velcro straps or attaches to your water bottle mount with screws.

-Inbike, a company that specializes in bike accessories, offers one of the lightest and most compact folding locks on the market
+Inbike, a company that specializes in bike accessories, offers one of the lightest and most compact models on the market.

-At just 2.6” x 5.1” when folded and a weight of just 1.6 lbs., Inbike’s folding lock is a great moderate security option for cyclists who don’t want to carry much weight.
+At just 2.6” x 5.1” when folded and a weight of just 1.6 lbs., this is a great moderate security option for cyclists who don’t want to carry much weight.
 This lock features 5mm steel bars that are linked with rivets that resist pulling while facilitating easy unfolding.

 Looking for an inexpensive security option for your bike?
 Not a big fan of key locks?